berserkr/ibps_connector/README.md

 echo "ORG1 token is $ORG1_TOKEN"
 ```

+### 6.2 Set Channel Name

-### 6.2 - Assuming you have a default channel called `defaultchannel`, make sure that all `curl` calls use the right channel during invocation.
+Assuming you have a default channel called `defaultchannel`, make sure that all `curl` calls use the right channel during invocation.

 For example: